The Artist, Cat Lady & Elder-Millenial

 to do linocut printmaking or take voice lessons.

-Endlessly inspired by the fabrics, clothing, textures, color palettes & design of yesteryear.
+Endlessly inspired by the colors, textures, fabrics and design of yesteryear...